OsiriX-Foundation/karnak-documentation/content/userguide/kheops.en.md

 The condition field defines a condition to enable sharing an instance to a specific album if it is evaluated to true.

-The conditions syntax and usage is detailed in the [Conditions](../../profiles/conditions) page.
+The condition syntax and usage are detailed in the [Conditions](../../profiles/conditions) page.